Imarcus/OctoUML/README.md

 ```

 **Fixing JavaFX issue**
-For the recnet versions of JDKs, JavaFx is now a seperate module and you need to add the JavaFX SDK as follows:
+JavaFx is now a seperate module and you need to add the JavaFX SDK as follows:
 1. Download the JavaFX JDK from here: https://gluonhq.com/products/javafx/
 2. If you use eclipse, follow the instructions step by step: https://openjfx.io/openjfx-docs/#install-javafx